 Our school has clear guidelines for dealing with complaints.
 Parents are asked to refer to our policy and procedure of how to go about making a complaint.
 A copy of this information is available from the office or click on the following link.
-Complaints Policy and Procedure.
+ConcernsComplaintsFlowchart

 When children are absent from school, we ask that you contact the school by 9.00 a.m.
+The best way to do this is by using the school app ‘HERO’.
 The school telephone number is 06-843 8297.
 There is an absence line to leave a message.
 You may also text in absences at 021 0251 9173.

 We will contact you if your child is absent without explanation.
 We do this to ensure that all pupils are accounted for (for safety reasons).